How to make shades in tattoos? | 10 MASTERS

 Learning to draw through lights and shadows

-As mentioned before, understanding light is crucial because it helps you visualise tri-dimensionality to translate 3D shapes into 2D designs, alongside its complexity.
+Understanding light is crucial because it helps you visualize tri-dimensionality to translate 3D shapes into 2D designs, alongside its complexity.

 Shading adds contrast, details and it enhances some aspects while disguising others.
 It helps to focus the attention on the strongest points.

-In tattooing, the tracing or the drawing process differs from that of a sheet, as it begins with darker areas to continue with light colours.
+In tattooing, the tracing or the drawing process differs from that of a sheet, as it usually begins with darker areas, continuing with light colors.

-When we draw on paper, we normally start with lighter colours and then gradually work on darker inks.
+When we draw on paper, we normally start with lighter colors and then gradually work on darker inks.

-When we tattoo, we first outline the drawing to finally define its perimeter, and then we apply colour or shading.
-Depending on the design’s complexity, there are times in which two separate sessions are useful: one for linings, and another one to finish setting the drawing.
+Depending on the design’s complexity, many times it is convenient to tattoo in two sessions: one for linings, and another one to finish setting the drawing.
 And even a few more could be needed too…

 The way light strikes an object is decisive in a design when planning shadows, as it’s what indicates how you should draw the shadows.
 This is something you should discuss with your client when planning the design.

-To practice, we suggest you draw or paint on paper and other supports, and with different tools, either with B-type pencils, such as 2B, 4B, or with pens, paint, and brushes.
-Having a drawing basis is beneficial to your learning process.
+To practice, we suggest you draw or paint on paper and other supports, and with different tools, either with special pencils for this purpose, such as 2B, 4B, or with pens, paint, and brushes.

 Types of shades in drawing